m4theuspereira-maker/seu-barriga/README.md

 ## Description

-Seu Barriga is a integration payment service, that for a while is integrated only with stripe checkout payment.
+Seu Barriga is an integration payment service, that for a while is integrated only with stripe checkout payment.
 This service can me integred with any payment gateway

 ### To build project and add husky configuration